 The “”MIDI Files Folder” text box shows a folder containing MIDI files to be played.
-You browse to a folder where you downloaded (or saved) MIDI files on your computer, by clicking the “Browse” button to the right of the text box.
+You browse to a folder where you downloaded (or saved) MIDI files on your computer, by clicking (tabbing-to and activating) the “Browse” button to the right of the text box.

 The “MIDI File” drop-box shows the file (in the folder) currently selected to be played.
-When you click on this drop-box, it shows you all of the MIDI (“.mid”) files (in the above folder you browsed-to) which can be selected for playing.
-When you choose a file (by clicking on it), that file is loaded into the player/recorder.
+When you click on (tab-to and open) this drop-box, it shows you all of the MIDI (“.mid”) files (in the above folder you browsed-to) which can be selected for playing.
+When you choose a file (by clicking on or selecting it), that file is loaded into the player/recorder.

 When a new file is loaded, the “Tracks Summary” dialog will appear, giving you details about each of the tracks in the piece, and any copyright specified for it.